 Are Apples Good for Hermit Crabs?

-As well as offering an appealing taste sensation, apples are full of goodness.
+Apples are full of goodness as well as offering an appealing taste sensation.
 The nutritional data of a Fuji apple, which we consider the best choice for hermit crabs, is as follows:

 Other apples have varying nutritional information, so if you’re not offering Fuji apples to hermit crabs, check how different variations will affect your hermit crabs.